remix-run/remix/docs/tutorials/jokes.md

 It might help to think of the unexpected errors as 500-level errors ([server errors](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#server_error_responses)) and the expected errors as 400-level errors ([client errors](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses)).

 For client error responses, Remix offers something similar to Error Boundaries.
 It's called [`Catch Boundaries`](../api/conventions#catchboundary) and it works almost exactly the same.
 In this case, when your server code detects a problem, it'll throw a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.
 Remix then catches that thrown response and renders your `CatchBoundary`.
-Just like the `useLoaderData` hook to get data from the `laoder` and the `useActionData` hook to get data from the `action`, the `CatchBoundary` gets its data from the `useCaught` hook.
+Like the `useLoaderData` hook to get data from the `laoder` and the `useActionData` hook to get data from the `action`, the `CatchBoundary` gets its data from the `useCaught` hook.
 This will return the `Response` that was thrown.

 One last thing, this isn't for form validations and stuff.
 We already discussed that earlier with `useActionData`.
-This is just for situations where the user did something that means we can't reasonably render our default component so we want to render something else instead.
+This is for situations where the user did something that means we can't reasonably render our default component so we want to render something else instead.

 <docs-info>`ErrorBoundary` and `CatchBoundary` allow our default exports to represent the "happy path" and not worry about errors.
 If the default component is rendered, then we can assume all is right with the world.</docs-info>

 With that understanding, we're going to add a `CatchBoundary` component to the following routes:

-- `app/root.tsx` - Just as a last resort fallback.
+- `app/root.tsx` - As a last resort fallback.
 - `app/routes/jokes/$jokeId.tsx` - When a user tries to access a joke that doesn't exist (404).
 - `app/routes/jokes/new.tsx` - When a user tries to go to this page without being authenticated (401).
-Right now they'll just get redirected to the login if they try to submit it without authenticating.
+Right now they'll get redirected to the login if they try to submit it without authenticating.
 That would be super annoying to spend time writing a joke only to get redirected.
 Rather than inexplicably redirecting them, we could render a message that says they need to authenticate first.
 - `app/routes/jokes/index.tsx` - If there are no jokes in the database then a random joke is 404-not found. (simulate this by deleting the `prisma/dev.db` and running `npx prisma db push`.
 Don't forget to run `npx prisma db seed` afterwards to get your seed data back.)

 💿 Let's add these CatchBoundaries to the routes.